imlauer/imlauer.github.io/index.md

 * I used to study computer science but dropped it.
 * I am studying electricity because I like things that can actually shock me, not just bore me.
-* Capitalism is going to die unless we ban ads.
+* Capitalism is going to die unless we ban ads and separate of church and state including universities.
 * I support [Wireheading city](https://geohot.github.io/blog/jekyll/update/2023/04/11/wireheading-city.html).
 * Everything is a lie: news, porn, music, education, democracy.
 It's all manipulation.
 * Public Universities are taxpayer-funded scams.